ePages-de/epages-devportal/_posts/2022/2022-02-03-from-translation-agency-to-freelance-translators.md

 One challenge was that the agency had a minimum order value and took rather high fees when the requested amount was lower than that.
 This soon became an issue.
 While the overall amount of texts to be translated had increased, features in an agile company are of course not developed all at once and changes to existing features often require many small adjustments to the texts here and there.
-To avoid the fees, we collected the texts to request them once or twice a month, which resulted in us having to manage, review and process a big bunch of translations at once for every order.
+To avoid the fees, we collected the texts to request them once or twice a month, which resulted in us having to manage, review, and process a big bunch of translations at once for every order.

 Another challenge were corrections.
 We strive to deliver correct and consistent translations that make our software easy to understand and convenient to work with in every market.